ctu-vras/electronic-io/electronic_io/README.md

   in CMakeLists.txt, a setup.py file and the device's package has to be installed.
 - Add the following to package.xml `<export>` section: `<electronic_io virtual_pin="my_package.MyPin" />`.

-Specifically when adding a device to this package, do not forget to:
+Specifically when adding a virtual pin to this package, do not forget to:

 - Add it to `src/electronic_io/__init__.py`.
 - Add it to this readme.